 - Use natural oils like coconut or almond oil to replenish lost oils and nourish your hair from the roots.

-- Stay away from harsh styling treatments like colouring or straightening that involve the use of excessive heat or chemicals as these could greatly damage your hair as well as the skin.
+- Stay away from harsh styling treatments like coloring or straightening that involve the use of excessive heat or chemicals as these could greatly damage your hair as well as the skin.

-- Keep stress levels at a minimum and adopt a healthy lifestyle with a nutritious diet and get sufficient exercise every day.
+- Keep stress levels at a minimum and adopt a healthy lifestyle with a nutritionist and get sufficient exercise every day.